-How pre-approved auto loans may improve car buying
+How preapproved auto loans improve the car-buying experience

-The advertised interest rates you’ll see on websites are usually for those shoppers with the best credit.
-But if you have bad credit,* there may still be options (including RoadLoans).
+The advertised interest rates you see on websites are usually for shoppers with the best credit but, if you have bad credit, there may still be options.
 The rates might be higher, but at least you’ll know what you can afford.

 “I drove to several dealerships and really shopped around.
 It felt good to already have my financing in hand, and the dealerships were much more eager to help me because of it.
 Overall I was able to set my own terms, pick the vehicle that I wanted and drive off in a beautiful car with very little money down!”

-If you’re looking for a pre-approved car loan, apply for auto financing online with RoadLoans and get an instant decision.
+If you’re looking for a preapproved car loan, apply online with RoadLoans to get an instant decision.